-At December 31, 1996, the Company had a net tangible book value of approximately \$(557.2) million.
-After giving effect to (i) the sale of the shares of Common Stock offered hereby (at an assumed initial public offering price of \$25.00 per share) and the receipt by the Company of approximately \$682.7 million in net proceeds from the Offering, after deducting the underwriting discount and estimated Offering expenses, (ii) the repayment of approximately \$661.7 (at December 31, 1996) million of indebtedness under mortgage debt, the pro forma net tangible book value at December 31, 1996 would have been \$ million, or \$ per share of Common Stock.
+At December 31, 1996, the Company had a net tangible book value of approximately \$(605.5) million.
+After giving effect to (i) the sale of the shares of Common Stock offered hereby (at an assumed initial public offering price of \$25.00 per share) and the receipt by the Company of approximately \$727.0 million in net proceeds from the Offering, after deducting the underwriting discount and estimated Offering expenses, (ii) the repayment of approximately \$709.6 (at December 31, 1996) million of indebtedness under mortgage debt, the pro forma net tangible book value at December 31, 1996 would have been \$ million, or \$ per share of Common Stock.
 This amount represents an immediate increase in net tangible book value of \$ per share to persons who held a direct or indirect interest in the assets of the Company prior to the Offering (the "Continuing Investors") and an immediate dilution in pro forma net tangible book value of \$ per share of Common Stock to new investors.
 The following table illustrates this dilution:

-Initial public offering price per share Deficiency in tangible book value per share prior to the \$25.00 Offering(1) Increase in net tangible book value per share attributable to \$ the Offering(2) \$ \$ Dilution in net tangible book value per share of Common Stock to new investors(4) \$
+Initial public offering price per share Deficiency in tangible book value per share prior to the \$25.00 Offering(1) \$ Increase in net tangible book value per share attributable to the Offering(2) \$ Pro forma net tangible book value after the Offering(3) • \$ Dilution in net tangible book value per share of Common Stock to new investors(4) \$ =====